LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 RAIL Package: https://github.com/LSSTDESC/rail_dnf

-`DNF` (Directional Neighborhood Fitting) is a photometric redshift estimation method described by [De Vicente et al.
+:py:class:`DNF` (Directional Neighborhood Fitting) is a photometric redshift estimation method described by [De Vicente et al.
 (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.3078D).
 The algorithm
-estimates the photo-z of each galaxy from the hyperplane that best fits its directional neighborhood in the training sample. `DNF` supports three main distance metrics: `ENF` (Euclidean Neighborhood Fitting), `ANF` (Angular Neighborhood Fitting), and a combination of both (`DNF`). `ENF` relies on the Euclidean distance, making it a straightforward and commonly used approach in k-Nearest Neighbors (`kNN`) methods. `ANF` uses a normalized inner product, which provides the most accurate redshift predictions, particularly in data sets with fluxes in more than four bands and sufficiently high signal-to-noise ratios.
-Finally, `DNF` combines the Euclidean and angular metrics, improving accuracy in cases of few bands and low signal-to-noise conditions.
+estimates the photo-z of each galaxy from the hyperplane that best fits its directional neighborhood in the training sample. :py:class:`DNF` supports three main distance metrics: `ENF` (Euclidean Neighborhood Fitting), `ANF` (Angular Neighborhood Fitting), and a combination of both (`DNF`). `ENF` relies on the Euclidean distance, making it a straightforward and commonly used approach in k-Nearest Neighbors (`kNN`) methods. `ANF` uses a normalized inner product, which provides the most accurate redshift predictions, particularly in data sets with fluxes in more than four bands and sufficiently high signal-to-noise ratios.
+Finally, :py:class:`DNF` combines the Euclidean and angular metrics, improving accuracy in cases of few bands and low signal-to-noise conditions.

-`DNF` provides two photometric redshift estimates: `DNF_Z`, which is computed as the weighted average or hyperplane fit of a set of neighbors determined by a specific metric, and `DNF_ZN`, which corresponds to the redshift of the closest neighbor and can be used for estimating the sample redshift distribution.
+:py:class:`DNF` provides two photometric redshift estimates: `DNF_Z`, which is computed as the weighted average or hyperplane fit of a set of neighbors determined by a specific metric, and `DNF_ZN`, which corresponds to the redshift of the closest neighbor and can be used for estimating the sample redshift distribution.

-To construct the PDF for photometric redshifts, `DNF` selects a set of nearest neighbors based on one of these distance metrics and assigns weights to them.
+To construct the PDF for photometric redshifts, :py:class:`DNF` selects a set of nearest neighbors based on one of these distance metrics and assigns weights to them.
 The PDF is computed by estimating the redshift distribution of the selected neighbors and applying a Gaussian smoothing function to account for